gohugoio/hugo/content/en/functions/intersect.md

 deprecated: false
 aliases: []
 ---
-An useful example is to use it as `AND` filters when combined with where:
+A useful example is to use it as `AND` filters when combined with where:

 ## AND filter in where query